vemanamar/MindSphereIoT/mindsphere-mqtt-agent/README.md

 - Mindsphere Java SDK needs to be downloaded from the [MindSphere Java JDK](https://developer.mindsphere.io/resources/mindsphere-sdk-java-v2/index.html).
 This needed to be installed as dependency to your local maven repository.
 For this use case I have used MindSphere Java SDK V2.
 - An asset with relevant aspect(s) in MindSphere
-- For TLS communication iwith MQTT broker, create relevant certificate files.
+- For TLS communication with MQTT broker, create relevant certificate files.
 Refer to section [Configuring Certificates](#configuring-certificates).
 - Configure MQTT connection settings.
 Refer to section [Configuring MQTT](#configuring-mqtt)
 - Cloud Foundry CLI
 - MindSphere Cloud Foundry Access